nodejs/node/doc/api/tls.markdown

 `function (sessionId, sessionData, callback) { }`

-Emitted on creation of TLS session.
-May be used to store sessions in external storage. `callback` must be invoked eventually, otherwise no data will be sent or received from secure connection.
+This event is emitted on the creation of a TLS session.
+May be used to store sessions in external storage. `callback` must be invoked eventually, otherwise no data will be sent or received from the secure connection.

-NOTE: adding this event listener will have an effect only on connections established after addition of event listener.
+NOTE: Adding this event listener will only have an effect on connections established after the addition of the event listener.

 ### Event: 'OCSPRequest'

 `function (certificate, issuer, callback) { }`

-Emitted when the client sends a certificate status request.
-You could parse server's current certificate to obtain OCSP url and certificate id, and after obtaining OCSP response invoke `callback(null, resp)`, where `resp` is a `Buffer` instance.
-Both `certificate` and `issuer` are a `Buffer` DER-representations of the primary and issuer's certificates.
-They could be used to obtain OCSP certificate id and OCSP endpoint url.
+This event is emitted when the client sends a certificate status request.
+The server's current certificate can be parsed to obtain the OCSP URL and certificate ID; after obtaining an OCSP response `callback(null, resp)` is then invoked, where `resp` is a `Buffer` instance.
+Both `certificate` and `issuer` are `Buffer` DER-representations of the primary and issuer's certificates.
+They can be used to obtain the OCSP certificate ID and OCSP endpoint URL.

-Alternatively, `callback(null, null)` could be called, meaning that there is no OCSP response.
+Alternatively, `callback(null, null)` may be called, meaning that there was no OCSP response.

 Calling `callback(err)` will result in a `socket.destroy(err)` call.

 Typical flow:

-1. Client connects to server and sends `'OCSPRequest'` to it (via status info extension in ClientHello.)
+1. Client connects to the server and sends an `'OCSPRequest'` to it (via status info extension in ClientHello).
-2. Server receives request and invokes `'OCSPRequest'` event listener if present
+2. Server receives the request and invokes the `'OCSPRequest'` event listener if present.
-3. Server grabs OCSP url from either `certificate` or `issuer` and performs an [OCSP request] to the CA
+3. Server extracts the OCSP URL from either the `certificate` or `issuer` and performs an [OCSP request] to the CA.
-4. Server receives `OCSPResponse` from CA and sends it back to client via `callback` argument
+4. Server receives `OCSPResponse` from the CA and sends it back to the client via the `callback` argument
-5. Client validates the response and either destroys socket or performs a handshake.
+5. Client validates the response and either destroys the socket or performs a handshake.

-NOTE: `issuer` could be null, if the certificate is self-signed or if the issuer is not in the root certificates list.
-(You could provide an issuer via `ca` option.)
+NOTE: `issuer` could be `null` if the certificate is self-signed or if the issuer is not in the root certificates list.
+(An issuer may be provided via the `ca` option.)

-NOTE: adding this event listener will have an effect only on connections established after addition of event listener.
+NOTE: Adding this event listener will only have an effect on connections established after the addition of the event listener.

-NOTE: you may want to use some npm module like [asn1.js] to parse the certificates.
+NOTE: An npm module like [asn1.js] may be used to parse the certificates.

 ### Event: 'resumeSession'

 `function (sessionId, callback) { }`

-Emitted when client wants to resume previous TLS session.
-Event listener may perform lookup in external storage using given `sessionId`, and invoke `callback(null, sessionData)` once finished.
-If session can't be resumed (i.e. doesn't exist in storage) one may call `callback(null, null)`.
-Calling `callback(err)` will terminate incoming connection and destroy socket.
+This event is emitted when the client wants to resume the previous TLS session.
+The event listener may perform a lookup in external storage using the given `sessionId` and invoke `callback(null, sessionData)` once finished.
+If the session can't be resumed (i.e., doesn't exist in storage) one may call `callback(null, null)`.
+Calling `callback(err)` will terminate incoming connection and destroy the socket.

-NOTE: adding this event listener will have an effect only on connections established after addition of event listener.
+NOTE: Adding this event listener will only have an effect on connections established after the addition of the event listener.

 Here's an example for using TLS session resumption: